merinantony/Swing_Project/README.md

 # Swing_Project

-Swing is a GUI widget toolkit for Java.[1]
+Swing is a GUI widget toolkit for Java.
 It is part of Oracle's Java Foundation Classes (JFC) – an API for providing a graphical user interface (GUI) for Java programs.

 Swing was developed to provide a more sophisticated set of GUI components than the earlier Abstract Window Toolkit (AWT).
 Swing provides a look and feel that emulates the look and feel of several platforms, and also supports a